6 Essential Dress Shopping Tips for Mom

-Whether you're the mother of the bride or the mother of the groom, you'll have many special moments on the wedding day.
-All eyes will be on you as you walk into the ceremony and when you're announced at the reception.
+Your mom will be included in so many special moments on your wedding day.
+All eyes will be on her as she walks into the ceremony and when she's announced at the reception.
 And what about all those pictures?
-You may not have shopped for a dress this important since your own wedding, so here are some tips to get you going.
+While she may not have shopped for a dress this important since her own wedding, we've got some tips to get the process started.

 2. Start Early

-We recommend starting your search around the six-month mark.
-That will give you plenty of time before the wedding day to find something you love, schedule fittings and have any alterations made if necessary.
-Plus, by then the couple will likely have chosen (or be very close to choosing) their own attire as well as the bridal party's look—it's best to wait until the couple has made those decisions before you officially purchase anything so you can coordinate accordingly.
+We recommend shopping around the six-month mark.
+That will give your mom plenty of time before the wedding day to find something she really loves, and to schedule fittings for any alterations, if necessary.
+Plus, by then you'll likely have chosen your own attire as well as the bridal party's look.
+These will be key for your mom, so she can purchase a dress that coordinates accordingly.

-Some brides prefer that their moms wear a color in the same palette as the bridal party (say a mauve or plum gown if the bridesmaids are in lilac or lavender) or even match it exactly, but there's no set rule that all the dresses must coordinate.
-The key thing to remember is that you want to complement (and not clash with) the day's hue.
+While some brides do prefer that their moms wear a color in the same palette as the bridal party (say a mauve or plum gown if the bridesmaids are in lilac or lavender) or even match it exactly, there's no set rule that all the dresses must coordinate.
+The key thing for your mom's dress is for it to complement (and not clash with) the day's hue.
 Metallics, navy, blush, chocolate brown and jewel tones are all beautiful and safe bets for a mother of the bride or groom.
-Traditionally, avoiding dresses in white, ivory or champagne (that are too close to the bride's gown), black (which can suggest mourning) and red (or similarly "flashy" shades) is the standard—though these traditions are shifting and we've seen moms look chic and tasteful in all of the above.
-If you're considering something in one of these categories or you're just not sure about the color you're leaning toward, run it by the to-be-weds to double-check there aren't any concerns.
+Traditionally, avoiding dresses in white, ivory or champagne (that are too close to the your gown's hue), black (which can suggest mourning) and red (or similarly "flashy" shades) is the standard—though these traditions are shifting and we've seen moms look chic and tasteful in all of the above.
+If your mom is considering something in one of these categories or she's just not sure about the color, let her know your thoughts.

-You don't want to upstage the couple of honor, but that doesn't mean you're limited to frumpy, conservative or matronly looks either.
-There are plenty of options available that will give you that glamorous look you're after without being over-the-top or stepping on anyone's toes.
+Obviously your mom doesn't want to upstage you, but that doesn't mean she has to dress frumpy, conservative or matronly either.
+There are plenty of options available that will give her that glamorous look without being too over the top.
 Depending on the formality of the wedding, anything from a classic suit or a chic sheath to a cocktail dress or formal gown can work.
-If the bride would like you to wear a style you're not happy wearing or you like something she's not thrilled about, talk to each other and do your best to find a compromise that works for both of you—it's her day, but it's just as special for you and you have to feel comfortable with your choice.
+If you would like your mom to wear a style she's not happy with or she likes something you're not exactly thrilled about, talk to each other and do your best to find a compromise that works for both of you—it's your day, but it's just as special for her and she should feel comfortable with her choice.

-Just as with the bride's gown, logistics such as the time of day, the setting, and the season of the event will dictate the appropriate attire for you.
-For example, you can get away with dressing up a notch, but donning a sequined ball gown for a champagne brunch will make you feel out of place.
-Or if it's a rustic affair on a vineyard, you'll want to forgo a long, voluminous gown that skims the dirt paths and dewy grass.
-A few other things to remember when putting together your wedding wear: Religious and cultural customs may dictate a certain dress code for the ceremony or reception too, so be prepared to cover up if required (a jacket, cardigan or chic shawl should do the trick).
+Just as with your own gown, logistics such as the time of day, setting and season of the event will dictate the appropriate attire for her.
+For example, she can get away with dressing up a notch, but donning a sequined ball gown for a champagne brunch will make her feel out of place.
+Or if it's a rustic affair on a vineyard, she'll want to forgo a long, voluminous gown that skims the dirt paths and dewy grass.
+A few other things to remember when putting together her wedding wear: Religious and cultural customs may dictate a certain dress code for the ceremony, so she should be prepared to cover up if required (a jacket, cardigan or chic shawl should do the trick).